Running a registered scheme

 Risk management

-One key obligation is to have adequate risk management systems in place.
+Responsible entities must have adequate risk management systems in place.
 Responsible entities must have documented risk management systems that identify, assess and manage all material risks of the business and each registered scheme operated.
-Regulatory Guide 259 Risk management systems of responsible entities (RG 259) provides guidance for responsible entities on our expectations for compliance with this obligation, including liquidity management and cyber risk management.
+Regulatory Guide 259 Risk management systems of fund operators (RG 259) provides guidance for responsible entities on our expectations for compliance with this obligation, including liquidity management and cyber risk management.

-You must submit your report through the ASIC Regulatory Portal.
-You must report as soon as practicable, and within 10 business days.
-Failing to report a significant breach is an offence and may result in penalties.
-Regulatory Guide 78 Breach reporting by AFS licensees (RG 78) provides further guidance on the breach reporting obligations for AFS licensees and responsible entities and our assessment of breaches.
+You must submit your report via the prescribed form available in the ASIC Regulatory Portal.
+You must report the situation, generally within 30 days, after you first know that, or are reckless with respect to whether, there are reasonable grounds to believe that a reportable situation has arisen.
+Regulatory Guide 78 Breach reporting by AFS licensees (RG 78) provides further guidance on the breach reporting obligations for AFS licensees and our assessment of breaches.

 Applying for relief